 Fact 11: Cotton, a popular material in clothing, requires high levels of water and pesticides, which cause issues in developing countries.

-Fact 12: About 2,000 different chemicals are used in textile processing — yet only 16 are approved by the Environmental Protection Agency.
+Fact 12: About 8,000 synthetic chemicals are used in the fashion manufacturing process — yet only 16 are approved by the Environmental Protection Agency.